Learn to do Walking Meditation to Relax and Exercise

 At first, this concept might seem somewhat confusing.
 We assure you, however, that the benefits are incredible and that many athletes already apply this in their daily routines.

-Train your mind as you walkThere are lots of people who start to practice meditation but don’t get the results they’re looking for.
+Walking Meditation: Train Your Mind as You WalkThere are lots of people who start to practice meditation but don’t get the results they’re looking for.
 Mindfulness, as you know, is much more than a mode of relaxation.

 It invites you to experience a different plane of consciousness during which you relax your mind and learn to be more present and receptive to this complex environment while reaffirming your essence.